Agua Caliente Resort Casino The Show Hosts Tony Orlando

 The other two guitarists and the drummer, with extraordinary vocal abilities, were also showcased in ways I had never seen before.
 Tony's pride in working with them was incredibly evident, for they, too, were the subject of Tony's stories about their lives, career, and pride in helping him project his music to the world.

 With Tie a Yellow Ribbon as his opening song, he immediately had his audience singing with him.
 Then, not missing a beat, he turned the performance into an event honoring our war heroes.
-With lights up, he went through all the wars, starting with WW II.
+He went through all the wars with the lights up, starting with WW II.
 Then as he went through the different wars, the standing veterans visually illustrated the many people who have fought for our freedom.
 He pointed out we have few WWII veterans alive, but we should honor those still alive.
 Then he asked the lights to be turned off to honor all those who sacrificed their lives for us.
 I'm pretty sure there was not a dry eye in the house.

 While he focused on his songs, the band constantly stretched him with new renditions of other popular groups' music during the 70s.
 With no intermission, his smile grew as the evening kept the audience singing along with him and tapping their feet.